 Ps and dont forget the local cuisine: "bitterballen" & "haring" and stroopwafels

-Groetjes Cat (20+years of living in Amsterdam;-) 11 months agoAnswered by cat via WorldNomads.com
+Groetjes Cat (20+years of living in Amsterdam;-) about 1 year agoAnswered by cat via WorldNomads.com

 Do the canal tours.
 Nothing better than seeing Amsterdam from the water.